Savage Land: Ultimate Marvel

 In the Ultimate Marvel universe, the Savage Land is a large island somewhere in the southern hemisphere.
 It was originally stated in Ultimate Origins to have been created by Magneto, using theories and methods developed by Professor X, as the site for genetic experiments.
 Magneto's goal there was to create a new human race who would be less trouble to rule than the current one.
 He decided to restart evolution from scratch, and control the process to his own specifications.
 As a result of this, at its current level of advancement it has dinosaurs, but Magneto has shown no further interest in advancing the evolution of the Savage Land.
-It has remained in its dinosaur state since the departure of Professor X. This story is later revealed as false.
+This story is later revealed as false.

-Magneto's original base was on the Savage Land, but when it was destroyed in the first arc of Ultimate X-Men, the computer controlling the base gained self-awareness, and hijacked the genetic experiment project to create an army of nanotech-enhanced, zombie-like thralls.
-It planned to take over the world, but was stopped by Wolverine, Cyclops, and Kitty Pryde.

-The Savage Land is now the home of Longshot, who managed to get there in a small boat which launched from Genosha.
-Longshot recently aided Magneto in breaking out of prison, and the two were alluded to be planning something, but Magneto later killed Longshot.

 In Ultimates 3, it is revealed that the dinosaurs were conjured by Scarlet Witch as a result of her reality warping abilities and not by Magneto's creation.
 The aboriginal inhabitants were wiped out and only a small tribe of survivors including Ka-Zar and Shanna remain.

-The inhabitants help the Ultimates remove the last of Magneto's forces as of Ultimatum.

 Ultimate Universe

-An alternate universe variation of the Savage Land from Earth-6160 appears in the Ultimate Universe imprint.
-In The Ultimates (vol. 4), the Roxxon Energy Partners harvested much of its natural resources, turning it into a polluted wasteland and causing an extinction event.
-Additionally, they are stated to have taken it over during the 1970s.
+An alternate universe version of the Savage Land appears in the Ultimate Universe imprint.
+This version was devastated by Roxxon during the 1970s, causing an extinction event.

-In Ultimate Spider-Man (vol. 3), it is implied that an untouched part of the Savage Land is connected to Subterranea and under Mole Man's rule.

-What If?

-The Savage Land appears in a What If story where the Savage Land was terraforming and has taken over New York.
-Both Ka-Zar and Parnival sacrifice themselves to return New York to normal, with Shanna the only survivor of his "family".

-Additionally, in the What If issues involving alternative outcomes to the Age of Ultron, a group composed of Wolverine, the Hulk, Peter Parker and a Ghost Rider venture to the Savage Land in order to prevent a Master Mold under the control of a future version of Ezekiel Stane from unleashing a wave of Stark armors on the world.